NamanSatish/namansatish.github.io/_projects/proj_2.md

 ### Multiresolution Blending

-Now that we have the Gaussian and Laplacian image stacks, we can blend the two images together using masks.
+Now that we have the Gaussian and Laplacian image stacks, we can blend the two images using masks.

 #### Orange and Apple Mask : Success

+The classical combination of an apple and an orange, the oraple.
+The mask is a simple gradient from left to right.

 <div class="row l-page mx-auto">
     <div class="col-sm mt-3 mt-md-0">